Krever/fpmortals/manuscript/complete.md

 A> Scalaz pozwala nam tworzyć instancje `T[A]` używając wartości `a: A` poprzez wywołanie `a.pure[T]`.
 A>
 A> Scalaz dostarcza instancję `Monad[Future]` a `.pure[Future]` wywołuje `Future.successful`.
-A> Poza tym że `pure` jest nieco bardziej zwięzłe, jest to koncept ogólny, który aplikuje się do typów innych niż `Future` A> a przez to jest to rozwiązanie rekomendowane.
+A> Poza tym, że `pure` jest nieco bardziej zwięzłe, jest to pojęcie ogólne, które aplikuje się do typów innych niż `Future`, A> a przez to jest to rozwiązanie rekomendowane.
 A>
 A> {lang="text"}